ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 45-Notes.md

 [24:46] - **Daira**

 No, I think its pretty straightforward.
-It's just the main separation of the base point for the signature scheme.
+It's just domain separation of the base point for the signature scheme.

 ____